yylluu/yylluu.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "ZebraLancer: Private and Anonymous Crowdsourcing System atop Open Blockchain"
 collection: IEEE ICDCS 2018
 permalink: /publication/2009-10-01-paper-title-number-1
-excerpt: 'This is the first decentralized data crowdsourcing system that prevents the identity breach and data leakage caused by the transparency of the blockchain.'
+excerpt: 'This is the first decentralized data crowdsourcing system that prevents the identity breach and data leakage caused by the transparency of the blockchain.
+A novel anonymous-yet-accountable authentication scheme is invited to grant anonymity to users and prevent malicous ones from misusing the anonymity to double submit data.'
 date: 2018-03-02
 venue: 'IEEE ICDCS'
 paperurl: 'https://ieeexplore.ieee.org/document/8416350'